-You can go from the city to the wilderness in less than an hour, from the city to Phillip Island, where little penguins are an attraction, or along the spectacular coastal drive of the Great Ocean Road, which is one of the Australian landmarks to put on your bucket list.
+It takes less than an hour to go from the city to the wilderness, and less than that to get from the city to Phillip Island, where small penguins are an attraction, or along the breathtaking coastal drive of the Great Ocean Road, one of the Australian icons to add on your bucket list.

 Walk the Southbank Promenade

 If you need to clear your thoughts, come to Southbank Promenade for a stroll.
 It's the city's busiest area, so you never know when you can stumble onto a hidden treasure.
 In addition, there are nice places to eat, such as Leftbank, that are perfect for a night out with friends or a family meal.